netbizsystems/SeeSomeCode/readme.txt

 - talk is cheap
-- this isn't jepordy
+- this isn't jepordy (or a spelling bee)
+- simple.. we use english (c#). what can possibly go wrong there!
+- design at the end and call it refactoring
--
+- let the team decide